Statement of Purpose

 Lawrence A. Feinberg, Director

-Lawrence A. Feinberg has served as a school board director since 1999 and board president since 2017.
+Lawrence A. Feinberg has served as a school board director since 1999, and as board president from 2017 to 2021.
 A vocal advocate for public education, he has provided testimony before both the PA House and Senate Education Committees, the Republican and Democratic Policy Committees, the auditor general, the Independent Regulatory Review Commission and the Governor’s Task Force on School Cost Reduction.
-Feinberg founded the Keystone State Education Coalition in 2006 and has published the PA Education Policy Roundup newsletter reaching more than 4,000 state policymakers daily since 2012.
-He served on the PSBA Board of Directors and Board of Governors.
+Since 2006 he has served as chair and co-chair of the Delaware County School Boards Legislative Council.
+Feinberg founded the Keystone State Education Coalition in 2006 and published the PA Education Policy Roundup newsletter reaching more than 4,000 state policymakers daily from 2012 to 2021.
+He served several terms on the PSBA Governing Board.
 For many years, he was also a member of the National School Boards Association’s Federal Relations Network, regularly meeting with members of Congress to discuss federal policy issues and legislation.
-Most recently, he served as a PSBA Advocacy Ambassador covering 97 school districts in southeastern PA.
+More recently, he served as a circuit rider with the Campaign for Fair Education Funding and as a PSBA Advocacy Ambassador covering 97 school districts in southeastern PA.
+In March of 2021, he became the director of the Keystone Center for Charter Change.

 Phone: (717) 506 – 2450 ext.
 3420